 Does Bleach kill Mold?

 Homemade bleaches work well enough on most surfaces and continue offering resistance to mold growth for quite some time.
-However bleaches are only effective on non-porous surfaces such as tiles, glass, counter-tops and bathtubs.
+However, bleach is only effective on non-porous surfaces such as tiles, glass, countertops and bathtubs.
 It is much less effective on surfaces like wood and drywall.

 Bleach Mold Removal Mixture

 You can make an effective solution using normal household bleaches by mixing a cup per a gallon of water.
 This is the same as using one part bleach for ten parts water.
 The best way to apply the solution is by spraying with an ordinary spray bottle.
 If you do not have a spray bottle, you can use a sponge or piece of cloth provided it is porous enough.
 Do not rinse off the surface for at least twelve hours to give the solution adequate time to work.

 Chemical bleaches are not recommended for all situations as they invariably cause corrosive damage to wood and other natural materials.
 Moreover, chlorine gives off toxic fumes which can become even more dangerous when they react with other cleaning agents, e.g. Ammonia.
 As with any mold removal product, you should always ensure you are protecting your health by using a quality respirator mask at the very least.